expectingtofly/LMS_iBroadcast_Plugin/README.md

 This is a Lyrion Music Server (LMS) plugin that will integrate the iBroadcast.com  personal music library with your LMS music library.
 Allowing you to stream your online music library from your LMS music library.   https://ibroadcast.com

-Broadcast allow you to upload your entire music collection and stream it online and to a number of different devices.
+iBroadcast allow you to upload your entire music collection and stream it online and to a number of different devices.
 It is free to upload your music collection, the free service is fully functional, but streaming is limited to 128kbps.
 If you have an iBroadcast premium account you can stream at britrate of your choice including the original audio quality of the files you uploaded to your iBroadcast library.